epeery/posts/typesafe-approach-to-categorized-data/post.md

 Now it doesn't matter how deeply nested our topics are.
 We just use the ``inj`` function and it takes care of everything for us.
 Much nicer.

-## Next steps

-In the next post we'll talk about ways we can use type-level programming to query this data type.
-We'll go over things like filtering by category, retrieving all questions of a category, and parsing strings we get from our API into concrete values.

 ----

 ### Notes